BurntSushi/globset/README.md

   supporting Unicode (which is always on).
 * ripgrep has optional support for switching its regex engine to use PCRE2.
-  Among other things, this makes it possible to use look-around and backreferences in your patterns, which are supported in ripgrep's default regex engine.
+  Among other things, this makes it possible to use look-around and backreferences in your patterns, which are not supported in ripgrep's default regex engine.
 PCRE2 support is enabled with `-P`.
 * ripgrep supports searching files in text encodings other than UTF-8, such as UTF-16, latin-1, GBK, EUC-JP, Shift_JIS and more.
 (Some support for